Christian Walker Player Props: Diamondbacks vs. Padres

 Christian Walker At The Plate

-- Walker is hitting .194 with three doubles, two home runs and four walks.
+- Walker is hitting .222 with four doubles, two home runs and four walks.

-- In 18 games played this season, he has homered in two of them.
+- In 19 games played this year, he has hit a homer in two of them.

-- Walker has driven in a run in 10 games this year (55.6%), including one multiple-RBI game.
+- Walker has driven in a run in 10 games this season (52.6%), including one multiple-RBI game.

-- He has scored in six games this year (33.3%), but has had no multi-run games.
+- He has scored in six games this season (31.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.